wavemaker/docs/website/blog/2021-07-21-wavemaker9x-end-of-support.md

 ## Why is WaveMaker ending support for the 9.x version?

-Here is a glance at the progress of WaveMaker Studio and what you've been missing out on in addition to recommended security updates.
+Take a glance at the progress of WaveMaker Studio and what you've been missing out on in addition to recommended security updates.

 ![end of support](/learn/assets/end-of-support.png)